Articles

 A Shock To The System -- The public is scared and angry about crime.
 So politicians are cracking down with tough new laws that take a bite out of precious civil liberties.

-At a time of civil war in El Salvador -- when 75,000 people were disappeared or killed -- four American churchwomen were abducted, raped, and murdered.
-Many Salvadorans were tortured, and some lived to tell their tales.
-Who was responsible for such atrocities?
-In separate but related cases, two Salvadoran generals face trial in American civil court.
+At a time of civil war in El Salvador, 1980–1992, 75,000 people disappeared or were killed, four American church women were abducted, raped, and murdered.
+Many Salvadorans were tortured.
+Who was responsible?

-After serving 27 years of a life term for high treason, Nelson Mandela was released from prison February 11, 1990.
-Weeks earlier, South African Police arrested Clayton Sizwe Sithole, soldier of Umkhonto we Sizwe, (the armed wing of the African National Congress) the boyfriend of Zindzi Mandela (daughter of Nelson and Winnie Mandela) and the father of her 3 month old son.
-January 30, 1990, 4 days after his arrest, Sithole was found hanged in prison cell at Johannesburg Central Police Station.
+After serving 27 years for high treason, Nelson Mandela was released from prison on February 11, 1990.
+Weeks earlier, South African Police arrested Clayton Sizwe Sithole, soldier of Umkhonto we Sizwe, and the father of Mandela's grandson.
+January 30, 1990, 4 days after his arrest, Sithole was found hanging in a prison cell at Johannesburg Central Police Station.
 President Nelson Mandela One-on-One

-Stolen Works of Art -- The 2 countries most affected by the theft of cultural objects are France and Italy.
+Stolen Works of Art -- The two countries most affected by the theft of cultural objects are France and Italy.

-Was the Government Right to Use Force to Reunite Elian Gonzalez? -- Immigration and Naturalization Service Commissioner Boris Meissner, Washington, House majority whip, Congressman Tom DeLay, William Bennett, co-director of Empower America; and former Clinton Chief of Staff, Leon Panetta, discuss "Did Elian Gonzalez have to be put through this to be reunited with his father?"
+Elian Gonzalez, the castaway Cuban boy who was at the center of an international custody battle, has said he holds no grudge against his US relatives.
+Was the Government Right to Use Force to Reunite Elian Gonzalez? -- Immigration and Naturalization Service Commissioner Boris Meissner, Congressman Tom DeLay, William Bennett, of Empower America; and former Chief of Staff, Leon Panetta, discuss what Elian went through.

-Espionage's Most Wanted: Top Ten Book of Malicius Moles, Blown Covers, and Intelligence Oddities by Tom E. Mahl -- Delivers facts and stories about cloak-and-dagger operations, dirty tricks, and the games that nations play Includes anecdotes about history's most renowned intelligence agencies, CIA, KGB, Britain's MI-6, and Israel's Mossad.
-America's first spymasters included Benjamin Franklin and John Jay.
-Otto von Bismarck's chief spy, Wilhelm Stieber, posed as an itinerant peddler and sold religious artifacts and pornography to enemy troops as a cover for collecting intelligence.
-During the cultural competition of the Cold War, the CIA helped popularize abstract expressionism by spending millions to promote the careers of artists such as Jackson Pollock.
-The East Germans once traded two captured West German agents for one dead East German agent.
-CIA officer E. Howard Hunt cleverly disrupted an intimate dinner meeting between Mexican communists and a Soviet delegation by distributing party invitations to the general public.
-During the 1980s and early 1990s, the CIA employed psychics to "remotely view" places of interest in the Soviet Union.
-Espionage's Most Wanted chronicles five hundred of the most daring spies, ingenious plots, bungled operations, and surprising facts about the history of espionage and intelligence from around the world.
-Its fifty lists include the top ten intelligence agencies, master spies, traitors, spy gadgets, code-breaking coups, covert operations blunders, and colorful dirty tricks.
-History buffs and espionage enthusiasts will enjoy this irreverent but illuminating look at the world of spies and intelligence.
+Espionage's Most Wanted: Top Ten Book of Malicius Moles, Blown Covers, and Intelligence Oddities by Tom E. Mahl -- Cloak-and-dagger operations, dirty tricks, and the games nations play, anecdotes about the CIA, KGB, Britain's MI-6, and Israel's Mossad.
+Wilhelm Stieber, posed as a peddler selling religious artifacts and pornography to enemy troops while collecting intelligence.
+During the Cold War, the CIA spent millions promoting artists such as Jackson Pollock.
+The East Germans traded two captured West German agents for one dead East German agent.
+CIA officer E. Howard Hunt disrupted a private dinner meeting between Mexican communists and a Soviet delegates by distributing invitations to the general public.
+In the 1980s and early 1990s, the CIA employed psychics to "remotely view" places in the Soviet Union.
+Five hundred of the most daring spies, ingenious plots, bungled operations, and surprising facts about the history of espionage and intelligence from around the world.

 Kari & Associates